-Projects must achieve building and energy conservation standards to lower housing expenses, conserve resources, and promote resiliency.
-To meet this threshold requirement, all projects shall be designed to achieve a "Designed to Earn ENERGY STAR" score of 80 or higher or achieve an Energy Use Intensity (EUI) target that is 30% lower than the median EUI of similar building types AND participate in City Sustainability Department's Elevate Buildings Program once the building is operating.
-Projects must submit a Statement of Energy Design Intent ("SEDI") from ENERGY STAR to verify required Score of 80+ and corresponding EUI target with application submission.
+Projects must submit a Statement of Energy Design Intent ("SEDI") from ENERGY STAR to verify required Score of 90+ and corresponding EUI target with application submission.
 If a project's energy use cannot yet be modeled at the time of application, the SEDI will be required prior to loan closing.
-Please see the following link for more information: https://www.energystar.gov/buildings/resources topic/commercial new construction/achieve designed earn energy star
+Please see the following link for more information: